-Marilla Palmer is an artist from Brooklyn.
+Marilla Palmer is an artist from Brooklyn, NY.
 Her mixed media works navigate the unexpected overlap of the organic and artifice.
 Dried flowers, foliage, and prints of spores are delicately combined with holographic paper, sequins, and wrappers to embellish renderings of found branches and plants.

 At first glance a celebration of the femininity of nature, upon closer inspection it’s clear that Palmer is probing deeper.
 She selectively reveals the decay of her natural materials through the mask of her glamorous synthetics, questioning the power to fully transform through adornment.
 The worlds of the organic and inorganic — which are usually engaged in a battle for territory — come together to create a uniquely intimate portrait of Palmer’s surroundings.